- Business Terms

 Key Takeaways:

-Not For Profit Organization | Nonprofit Organization |
+| Not-For-Profit Organization | Nonprofit Organization |

-Donations to a not-for-profit aren’t tax exempt. | Donations to a nonprofit are tax-exempt. |
+| Donations to a not-for-profit are not tax-exempt. | Donations to a nonprofit are tax-exempt. |

-These organizations focus on the needs or interests of their organizers. | A nonprofit is created to help benefit the greater good. |
+| Focus on the interests of their members. | Aims to benefit the public good. |

-Examples are sports clubs, social advocacy groups, and unions. | Examples are food banks, organizations to raise awareness for illnesses, and environmental protection groups. |
+| Examples include sports clubs, social advocacy groups, and unions. | Examples include food banks, health awareness organizations, and environmental advocacy groups. |

-What Is a Not For Profit Organization?
+What Is a Not-For-Profit Organization?

 What Is a Nonprofit Organization?

-Not For Profit vs. Nonprofit FAQ
+Not-For-Profit vs. Nonprofit FAQ

 -